objectrocket/terraform-worker/docs/source/commands.rst

 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

 .. index::
-   triple: terraform command; options; --no-b64-encode-hook-values
+   triple: terraform commands; options; --no-b64-encode-hook-values
 .. index::
-   triple: terraform command; options; --b64-encode-hook-values
+   triple: terraform commands; options; --b64-encode-hook-values

 The **--b64-encode-hook-values** flag will cause variable and output values that are made available to **terraform-worker** hooks to be base64 encoded.
 This is useful since these values can be complex data structures that are not easily escaped